 Most patients are males between 17 and 27 years; 50% of them are intoxicated and deliberately handled or molested the snake.
 Most bites occur on the upper extremities.
 Five or 6 deaths occur annually in the US.
 Risk factors for death include age extremes, handling of captive snakes (rather than wild encounters), delay in treatment, and undertreatment.

 Outside the US, fatal snakebites are much more common, accounting for > 100,000 deaths yearly.

 Snake venoms are complex substances, chiefly proteins, with enzymatic activity.
 Although enzymes play an important role, the lethal properties of venom are caused by certain smaller polypeptides.
 Most venom components appear to bind to multiple physiologic receptors, and attempts to classify venom as toxic to a specific system (eg, neurotoxin, hemotoxin, cardiotoxin, myotoxin) are misleading and can lead to errors in clinical judgment.

 The complex venom of most North American pit vipers has local effects as well as systemic effects such as coagulopathy.
 Effects may include

-Venom alters capillary membrane permeability, causing extravasation of electrolytes, albumin, and RBCs through vessel walls into the envenomated site.
-This process may occur in the lungs, myocardium, kidneys, peritoneum, and, rarely, the CNS.
+Venom alters capillary membrane permeability, causing extravasation of electrolytes, albumin, and red blood cells through vessel walls into the envenomated site.
+This process may occur in the lungs, myocardium, kidneys, peritoneum, and, rarely, the central nervous system.
 Common clinical syndromes secondary to severe pit viper envenomation include the following:

 Edema: Initially, edema, hypoalbuminemia, and hemoconcentration occur.